 Attendees also reported feeling the evening empowered them to participate actively in their care, including that ‘it was quite pertinent to hear you are the owner of your care and can be empowered’ but also that the conference ‘empowered me to find out what I do not know about my diagnosis’.

 We were excited to also launch our My Journey in-built symptom tracker and downloadable app at the conference.
 The symptom tracker has been designed, with the help of people who are going through and have been through breast cancer, to support users in recording the physical and emotional symptoms of a diagnosis.
-Learn more about the updates here, or sign up to My Journey here.
+Learn more about the updates, or sign up to My Journey.

 One My Journey user and conference attendee noted that ‘My Journey has helped me understand my breast cancer and helped me deal with symptoms.
 BCNA are in my home via my computer, this is comfort.’

-If you weren’t able to attend the conference on the night, you can watch the entire thing at a time convenient to you by clicking here.
+If you weren’t able to attend the conference on the night, you can access the recording.

 We are also currently in the process of launching the remainder of our 2021 calendar, however, look forward to hosting our next virtual conferences in July and August.
 Follow us on Instagram and Facebook and check our website for all upcoming dates and registration details.